CS326-OSUF16/TestHWRepo/templates/hw2/README.md

 ## Part 2) The blackjack game

-***Something something story developer leave***
+It's your first day as a developer on a team that writes code to support a series of card games.

-The developer left a note that there was a serious bug that was affecting a previous version of certain card games.
+The team leave left a note that there was a serious bug that was affecting a previous version of certain card games.
 During the execution of a game, it appeared as if cards within the deck switched positions. and that they suspected the error was somewhere in either